 INTRODUCTION

 Legume crops belonging to the Fabaceae (Leguminosae) family are a vital group of plants cultivated globally for food, fodder, oil and soil fertility enhancement.
-Their unique ability to fix atmospheric nitrogen through symbiotic associations with Rhizobium spp. in root nodules makes them indispensable for sustainable agriculture, enhancing soil fertility and reducing dependency on synthetic nitrogen fertilizers (Graham & Vance, 2003; Herridge et al., 2008).
+Their unique ability to fix atmospheric nitrogen through symbiotic associations with Rhizobium spp. bacteria in root nodules makes them indispensable for sustainable agriculture, enhancing soil fertility and reducing dependency on synthetic nitrogen fertilizers (Graham & Vance, 2003; Herridge et al., 2008).
 In India, legumes are widely grown across diverse agro-climatic zones, playing a critical role in food and nutritional security.
 With the stagnating yield trends of conventional staple crops and rising concerns about environmental sustainability, climate-resilient crops such as legumes have gained increasing attention (Foyer et al., 2016).
 Legumes exhibit significant genetic diversity and adaptive traits, making them attractive candidates for genomic and proteomic research targeting abiotic stress tolerance (Varshney et al., 2013).
 Phylogenetic analysis, a cornerstone of evolutionary biology, aids in elucidating the genetic relationships among species and in identifying evolutionarily conserved and stress-resilient genotypes (Wendel & Doyle, 2005).
 When combined with high-throughput genomics, this evolutionary insight supports molecular breeding programs aimed at crop improvement (Varshney et al., 2005).
 Phylogenetic trees originally conceptualized by Darwin and now formalized using molecular data are powerful tools to trace evolutionary trajectories, infer gene flow and predict functional conservation (Gregory, 2008; Weyenberg & Yoshida, 2016).

 The present study focuses on understanding the evolutionary relationships and structural characteristics of the Phytochrome A4 (PhyA4) gene in legumes as shown by Rockwell et al. (2006) and Franklin and Quail (2010), PhyA4 plays an essential role in mediating photomorphogenic responses and circadian regulation.
 In agreement with these findings, our phylogenetic analysis revealed high conservation of PhyA4 among legumes, supporting its functional stability across species.
 Protein modeling also support the presence of conserved structural domains critical for its function.
 Further, through protein modeling, conserved functional domains and motifs were identified, contributing to a deeper understanding of PhyA4 is role in plant signaling and aiding targeted breeding efforts.

 Here, attached supportive reference for phylogeny analysis carried out.
 Wickland and Hanzawa (2015) studied the functional evolution and molecular mechanisms of FLOWERING LOCUS T/TERMINAL FLOWER 1 gene family.
 Phylogenetic analysis of the FT/ TFL1 protein family in 50 plant species was carried out.
 The analysis indicated that FT and TFL homologs were clustered in two major distinct groups, in line with their antagonistic function as flowering inducer and repressor, respectively.
 Flores et al. (2018) studied comparative phylogenetic and expression analysis of small GTPases families in legume and non-legume plants.
 The analyses suggest that the number of family members and the primary sequence of small GTPases are well conserved between legume and non-legume plants.
-Krishna et al. (2022) studied the phylogenetic analysis of the phytochrome A gene from Lablab purpureus (L.) sweet.
+Krishna et al. (2022) studied the phylogenetic analysis of the phytochrome A gene from Lablab purpureus (L.) Sweet.
 Phytochromes are the best-characterized photoreceptors that perceive Red (R)/Far-Red (FR) signals and mediate key developmental responses in plants.
 The analysis showed that this phytochrome gene evolved from a common ancestry root but diverged into different clades during evolution.
-The PHYA protein sequences from Lablab purpureus, Vigna unguiculata and Glycine max formed independent clade and were closest to Vigna angularis and Cajanus cajan.
+The PHYA protein sequences from Lablab purpureus, Vigna unguiculata (L.) Walp. and Glycine max (L.) Merr. formed independent clade and were closest to Vigna angularis (Willd.)
+Ohwi & H.Ohashi and Cajanus cajan (L.) Huth.
 Abbas et al. (2023) assessed genetic variability and evolutionary relationships of Rhizoctonia solani isolates in legume crops.
 The phylogenetic analysis of R. solani isolates across different legumes indicated that the distinct clades or subclades formed by the isolates correspond to their specific anastomosis groups (AGs) and subgroups, rather than being determined by their host legume crop.

 MATERIALS AND METHODS